 It isn't often that I get to review a product that genuinely feels like part of the future in quite the way the Galaxy Z Fold 2 does.
-Last year's Galaxy Fold came close, but the initial display woes combined with other compromises like the dinky cover screen served as reminders that we were still very much in the present.
+The first-gen Galaxy Fold came close, but the initial display woes combined with other compromises like the dinky cover screen served as reminders that we were still very much in the present.

 With the Fold 2, Samsung has corrected these issues and doubled down on its reputation for outstanding build quality and display tech to create something that truly feels out of place in our current timeline; a marvel of modern engineering that somehow feels equal parts refined, experimental, niche, and practical.

 Of course, it's also prohibitively expensive for most people.
-Launching at $2,000 in the middle of a global pandemic when America alone is facing a troubling 8.4% unemployment rate, the Galaxy Z Fold 2 demands a certain level of commitment to its ever-evolving (and ever-volatile) form factor.
+The Galaxy Z Fold 2 launched at $2,000 and is now on sale for $1,700, and even that demands a certain level of commitment to its ever-evolving (and ever-volatile) form factor.

 Put simply, it's a luxury device aimed at consumers that, like Samsung itself, can afford to take risks and buy into experimental technologies.
-The good news is that for those customers, this is by far the most refined foldable phone on the market.
+The good news is that for those customers, this is by far the most refined foldable phone on the market, and one of the best Android phones overall.
+With the Galaxy Z Fold 3 on the horizon, let's take a look at how the Z Fold 2 holds up in 2021.

 Samsung Galaxy Z Fold 2